JGlogowski1/JGlogowski1/README.md

 ## 👨‍💻 ABOUT ME

 As an **IT Programming** student approaching the completion of my second and final year, I have developed a strong foundation in programming languages and am eager to excel in the **Information Technology** and **Software Development** industry.
-With hands-on experience in **web application development** and **software engineering**, I possess a versatile skill set ready to tackle real-world challenges.
-My educational journey includes studies at **NSCC COGS**, where I've focused on **IT programming**.
+I possess a versatile skill set ready to tackle real-world challenges.
+My educational journey includes studies at **NSCC COGS**, where I've studied **IT programming**.

 ## 🏆 CAREER GOAL
 My goal is to excel in the **Information Technology** and **Software Development** industry.
 I aim to secure a position where I can continue to learn and grow, eventually advancing into leadership roles where I can drive technological advancements and make a meaningful impact.